HMS K4

 HMS K4 was a British K-class submarine built by Vickers in Barrow-in-Furness.
 She was laid down on 28 June 1915 and commissioned on 1 January 1917, one year before the end of World War I.

 Accidents

 January 1917

 In January 1917 HMS K4 ran aground on Walney Island.
 The British submarine giant was stranded on its beach but was undamaged.
 She was refloated the next day.

-17 November 1917
+Collision K1

-On 17 November 1917, K4 collided with sister ship K1 during an accident off the Danish coast.
+In November 1917, K4 collided with sister ship K1 during an accident off the Danish coast.
 The light cruiser Blonde operating with K1 had to make a sharp turn to avoid three units from the 4th Cruiser Squadron.
 And in the confusion, K4 collided with K1.
 The crew of K1 were rescued and K1 sunk by the Blonde.
 The K4 was under the command of Lieutenant-Commander Alfred Fenner.
 There is a blue plaque on the wall of his home in the town of Cromer in Norfolk.